What Is the Difference Between the Roborock S5, Xiaowa Lite, Xiaowa E2/E3, and Xiaomi Mi Robot

 Amount of water the container contains is enough for about 50 minutes of cleaning.
 You can fill it with water again and let the vacuum continue cleaning until the battery runs out of energy.

-The Roborock Xiaowa, Roborock S5, and Mi Robot have one of the strongest suction in the industry for such price.
+The Roborock Xiaowa, Roborock S5, Mi Robot, and Xiaomi 1S have one of the strongest suction in the industry for the price.

 Even the weakest suction of 1,600 Pa that the Xiaowa Lite has can deep clean thin and medium-pile carpets.
 Along with carpet boost, the Xiaowa, and S5 do an excellent job at cleaning carpets.

-The Xiaomi Mi Robot does not have carpet identification and can't go over rugs that are more than 15 mm height though it performs excellently on those that are thinner than 1.5 cm.
+The Xiaomi Mi Robot and 1S do not have carpet identification and can't go over rugs that are more than 15 mm height though they perform excellently on those that are thinner than 1.5 cm.

 The Xiaowa series and Roborock S5 are equipped with an intelligent carpet recognizing.
 Once the robot "knows" it is on carpet/rug, the maximum suction is automatically turned on.
 Standard suction is automatically restored after leaving the carpeted area.

-Unfortunately, the Xiaomi Mi Robot does not have this option.
+Unfortunately, the Xiaomi Mi Robot and Xiaomi 1S do not have this option.

 Mi Home App